kbengine/kbengine/kbe/src/lib/python/Doc/library/io.rst

 :class:`BufferedWriter`, :class:`BufferedRandom` and :class:`BufferedRWPair`)
 are not reentrant.
 While reentrant calls will not happen in normal situations, they can arise from doing I/O in a :mod:`signal` handler.
-If a thread tries to renter a buffered object which it is already accessing, a :exc:`RuntimeError` is raised.
+If a thread tries to re-enter a buffered object which it is already accessing, a :exc:`RuntimeError` is raised.
 Note this doesn't prohibit a different thread from entering the buffered object.

 The above implicitly extends to text files, since the :func:`open()` function